genesiscommunitysuccess/docs/docs/05_operations/04_containerisation/01_introduction.md

 This means that you will **not** be able to achieve the following:

-- Horizontal Scaling
+- horizontal scaling
-- Zero-Downtime High Availability
+- zero-downtime High Availability
-- Multi Container Applications
+- multi-ontainer applications